-This chapter describes both types of partnerships in the Tennessee portion of the North Fork Holston River Watershed.
+This chapter describes both types of partnerships in the Group 3 portion of the Tennessee portion of the South Fork Holston River Watershed.
 The information presented is provided by the agencies and organizations described.

 5.2.
 FEDERAL PARTNERSHIPS.

 5.2.A.
 Natural Resources Conservation Service.
 The Natural Resources Conservation Service (NRCS), an agency of the U.S. Department of Agriculture, provides technical assistance, information, and advice to citizens in their efforts to conserve soil, water, plant, animal, and air resources on private lands.